themeum/tutor/readme.txt

 For a detailed guideline on how to build a Learning Management system, refer to our user documentation on the Themeum site.

+= Where can I report a bug? =

+This is an alpha version of Tutor, as bugs and issues expected, if you found any bugs or issues, please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support forums: https://www.themeum.com/support/ 🙂

 = Is this plugin free? =

 This WordPress course plugin has two versions.
 One is free and another is paid.
 The paid version has more advanced features which are not accessible in this free version.
 Click here to get the paid version.

+= Where can I get support? =

+You can get support by posting your issues on the support section of this plugin on WordPress plugins directory or directly place your question to Themeum Forums.

 = Is Tutor LMS device friendly? =